PREGNANCY REFLECTIONS: WHAT MADE A DIFFERENCE

 Fashion

 Will need to size up.
-Purchase normal clothes in larger sizes so you can wear post birth
+Purchase normal clothes in larger sizes so you can wear post birth (second hand is great option but make sure they are breast feeding friendly)

 Books To Read